This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Examples: some men feel good when other men “put women in their place” because they project their identity onto the “men’s collective” (see example below):

-NateSim finds it satisfying to watch a man overtake a woman because he is a closeted misogynist, projecting his ego onto the whole male group.
-He is also an identity leecher who piggy-backs on other men’s success to feel better about himself
+NateSim finds it satisfying to watch a man overtake a woman because he is a closeted misogynist and an ego-leecher.
+Meaning, he projects and merges his identity with the whole male group.
+Then when men “beat” women, he piggy-backs on other men’s success to feel better about himself

-- Identity leecher (group): someone with a rather mediocre life who derives pride and self-esteem not from what he does, but from what his group of reference does
+- Identity leecher (AKA: ego leecher) (group): someone with a rather mediocre life who derives pride and self-esteem not from what he does, but from what his group of reference does

 Example: some football fans tie their identity to that of a football club, thus that a win of the club means a boost in self-esteem, while a loss of the club means a loss of self-esteem.